 This weekend was our second official meeting of our book and movie club.
 For almost a year now, myself and a few friends have been getting together each month for a girl's movie night.
 It has become so important to me, and I really look forward to the time spent with my friends.

 For awhile we talked about turning the movie night into a book club too.
 We thought it would be fun to all read the same book, and then get together for discussion.
 Our first book we all read together was The Maltese Falcon by Dashiell Hammett.
 It wasn't our first choice; it just happened to be recommended by the library for their "Big Read" this past fall.
-We all won a prize for finishing among the first 20 people in Topeka, and my friend won the grand prize, which included the movie that went along with the book.
+We all won a prize for finishing among the first 20 people, and my friend won the grand prize, which included the movie that went along with the book.
 After seeing the movie, and reading the book, I can with my whole heart not recommend the story.
 It may be popular literature, however I didn't enjoy it.

 At our meeting we have a couple of boxes full of movie and book suggestions.
 We choose out of the book box first.
 That way if there's a movie that goes along with the book, we can just plan on watching it.
 So far, all our books have been made into movies.
 But I'm sure we'll eventually find that it's not always the case.

 This past month we all read To Kill a Mockingbird by Harper Lee.
 Last year the book celebrated its 50th anniversary!
 To Kill a Mockingbird is very well known and read by everyone.
 I remember reading it in high school for the first time.
 Something I found out that was interesting to me, the book's initial title was Atticus, and later was renamed to reflect more than just a character.